xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 Once you're happy with the changes run `terraform apply` and check your App Service still works.

+> Make sure you don't delete your existing database!
+If Terraform says it's going to destroy something then you still need to change something in your config to match Azure.

 <details><summary>Answer</summary>

 Your Terraform config should look something like this: